67cole/dungeon_mania/assumptions.md

     -   Assassins have double the health and triple the attack damage of a mercenary
     -   So, their attack is 6 and their health is also 6
     -   Because of the nature of assassins, they do not wear armour

+Interacting

+    -   The player needs two gold to bribe the mercenary
+    -   Only swords can destory the spawner (it doesn't make sense for bows to)
+    -   When destroying the spawner, it removes one durability off the sword